zifeo/Handwritten-Kohonen/rapport.md

 Starting with default parameters ($36$ neurons, unit distance, $\sigma=3$), the learning rate has been empirically chosen based on the number of iteration. $\eta=0.005$ seems to converge fast enough with accurate precision over $5000$ iterations.

 The convergence is determined using $L2$-norm over all samples (slow): once the gradient of the norm stablizes around 0 given a threshold tolerance (e.g. $0.0025$ works well with a learning rate of $\eta=0.005$).
-Splitting the data into train and test datasets (naive $10$ % cut) have been tried but no overfitting illness appeared.
-Thus in order to keep the algorithm efficient, a $10$-elements sliding window over the train samples is used to approximate the full norm.
+Splitting the data into train and test datasets (naive $10$ % cut) have been tried but no overfitting issue appeared.
+Thus in order to keep the algorithm efficient, a $10$-elements sliding window over the train samples is used to approximate the full norm (used as convergence criteria, not for evaluation).

 ![](./figures/learning-rate.png)
 Comparison of train, test, sliding norms learning curve.